Skate Kitchen: Plot

 Camille is an 18-year-old living on Long Island with her conservative single mother.
 After a skateboarding injury, her mother makes her promise not to skate anymore.
-Nevertheless, Camille is still infatuated with skateboarding and when she sees that Skate Kitchen, a collective of female skaters that she follows on Instagram, is holding a meeting in New York City, she decides to go.
+Nevertheless, Camille is still infatuated with skateboarding and when she sees that Skate Kitchen, a collective of female skaters that she follows on Instagram, is holding a meetup in New York City, she decides to go.

 Though Camille is shy, the other girls are instantly welcoming.
 They are more rebellious than Camille, smoking cannabis and already sexually active.
 Camille explains her time away to her mother by telling her that she is studying at the library.
 One day, however, she misses her train home and her mother confiscates her skateboard.
 Camille's new friends help her to build a new board and Janay, one of the girls from Skate Kitchen, offers to let Camille stay with her.
 A few days later the move becomes permanent when Camille's mother shows up at a skate park and violently confronts Camille.

 Camille finds a job at a grocery store and begins spending all her time with the Skate Kitchen crew.
 She develops a crush on Devon, a skater from a different crew, only to learn that he and Janay had an on-and-off relationship together for years.
 When Janay rolls her ankle and is housebound for several weeks, Camille begins spending more time with Devon and his friends.

 Janay eventually finds pictures of Camille taken by Devon and confronts Camille, assuming they are in a sexual relationship.
 Camille is cast out from the Skate Kitchen group and decides to stay with Devon in a run-down apartment filled with lewd and obnoxious male skaters.
 After Camille kisses Devon, he stops her and tells her that he thinks of her as a younger sister.
 A despondent Camille returns home to her mother, who welcomes her and suggests apologizing when she finds out that Camille has fallen out with her new friends.
 Camille sends them a message via Instagram apologizing for her role in their falling out.

 The film's final scene shows Camille reunited with the other girls, skating through the streets of Manhattan.